AI & ChatGPT searches , social queriess for LINUX KERNEL-VERSION-HISTORY

 • History of the Ubuntu operating system

 Announced as 6.20.
-Debian version history Fedora Linux release history openSUSE version history Linux kernel version history "The story of Ubuntu", Ubuntu
+Debian release version history Fedora Linux release history openSUSE version history Linux kernel version history "The story of Ubuntu", Ubuntu

 Ubuntu version history